Mammals

 California Sea Lion

-These agile swimmers use their long front flippers propel them through the water at speeds of 25 to 35 mph.
+These agile swimmers use their long front flippers propel them through the water.

 Chacoan Peccary